-All Sheriff’s Office K-9s are dual purpose dogs, meaning they are trained in two separate disciplines.
-The current K-9s are trained in both apprehension and narcotics detection which includes:
+The K-9s are dual purpose dogs, meaning they are trained in two disciplines: apprehension and narcotics detection.

 - Area Searches

 - Building Searches

 - High-risk Warrant Arrests

 - Obedience @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Officer Protection